secsh, ssh

 Specifies which address family to use when connecting.
 Valid arguments are any, inet (use IPv4 only), or inet6 (use IPv6 only).

-If set to yes, passphrase/password querying will be disabled.
-This option is useful in scripts and other batch jobs where you have no user to supply the password.
-The argument must be yes or no. The default is no.
+If set to yes, user interaction such as password prompts and host key confirmation requests will be disabled.
+This option is useful in scripts and other batch jobs where no user is present to interact with secsh.
+The argument must be yes or no (the default).

 Specifies the interface to transmit from on machines with multiple interfaces or aliased addresses.
 Note that this option does not work if UsePrivilegedPort is set to yes.